scalate/scalate/scalate-website/src/documentation/scalate-user-guide.md

     git clone git://github.com/deanwampler/Scala.tmbundle.git
 {: .syntax }

-When you restart TextMate you should now get syntax highlighting and more when you open up a [Scaml](scaml-reference.html) file.
+When you restart TextMate you should now get syntax highlighting and more when you open up either a [Ssp](ssp-reference.html) or  [Scaml](scaml-reference.html) file.

 The current plugin does not highlight Scala expressions terribly well with the default Mac Classic colour scheme in TextMate.
 We found that it helps to add an extra colour to your scheme.